tunamnt/Data-Analytics-with-R-the-Discovery-of-Handwashing/README.md

 # Data Analysis with R-the-Discovery-of-Handwashing

-With this dataset, I examine the clinic-level data published by Dr. Semmelweis in 1859 in which he compared maternal mortality rates from before and after handwashing was instated.
+With the application of R language, I examine the clinic-level data published by Dr. Semmelweis in 1859 in which he compared maternal mortality rates from before and after handwashing was instated.
 I also look at hospital-level data he analyzed, where he compared mortality rates across two hospitals with different autopsy practices.

 Research questions are as follows: